BryanSchuetz/dai/_projects/poland-polish-sustainable-energy-financing-facility-polseff.md

 ---
 title: Poland—Polish Sustainable Energy Financing Facility (PolSEFF)
 date: 2016-01-21 22:40:00 Z
-summary: 'We are [creating a perpetual market][1] for investments in efficient energy by Poland''s local businesses by training financial institutions on how to appraise and finance sensible energy projects; detailing for small and medium-sized enterprises (SMEs) the competitive advantages of investing in energy-efficient materials and
+summary: 'We are creating a perpetual market for investments in efficient energy by Poland''s local businesses by training financial institutions on how to appraise and finance sensible energy projects; detailing for small and medium-sized enterprises (SMEs) the competitive advantages of investing in energy-efficient materials and